Fast Optical Transients from Stellar-Mass Black Hole Tidal Disruption Events in Young Star Clusters: Electromagnetic signatures

 The specific origin of FBOTs remains unknown with a number of channels having been proposed including TDEs by IMBHs \citep{Perley2019}, massive star collapse and BH formation \citep{Quataert2019}, electron capture collapse following a white dwarf merger \citep{LyutikovToonen2019}, and magnetar formation \citep{Margutti2019}.
 Additionally, \citet{PiroLu2020} pointed out that many FBOT features (specifically in the case of AT2018cow) show similarities to what would be expected for a wind-reprocessed transient, regardless of the specific central engine.

 Here, we propose stellar-mass BH TDEs as another possible FBOT progenitor.
-The rise times and peak optical luminosities predicted for these TDEs \citep[Section \ref{sec:EMfeatures} and][]{Kremer2019c} occupy the same region of parameter space expected for FBOTs, as does the estimated X-ray luminosity.
-If these TDEs occur in high-metallicity young stellar clusters \citep[expected to be a dominant site for star formation;][]{LadaLada2003}, the host galaxy type and off-set distribution for observed FBOTs may also be recovered.
-Furthermore, the rate we predict for stellar-mass BH TDEs in YSCs (up to roughly $300\,\rm{Gpc}^{-1}\,\rm{yr}^{-1}$ in the local universe) is comparable to the observationally-inferred FBOT rates.
+The rise times and peak optical luminosities predicted for these TDEs \citep[Section \ref{sec:EMfeatures} and][]{Kremer2019c} occupy the same region of parameter space expected for FBOTs, as does the estimated X-ray luminosity.\footnote{We do not consider here the variability in the X-rays observed on few day timescales in the case of AT2018cow \citep{RiveraSandoval2018}, but note that this variability may in principle arise through orbital decay during a TDE.} If these TDEs occur in high-metallicity young stellar clusters \citep[expected to be a dominant site for star formation;][]{LadaLada2003}, the host galaxy type and off-set distribution for observed FBOTs may also be recovered.
+Furthermore, the rate we predict for stellar-mass BH TDEs in YSCs (up to roughly $200\,\rm{Gpc}^{-1}\,\rm{yr}^{-1}$ in the local universe) is comparable to the observationally-inferred FBOT rates.
 In light of these similarities, stellar-mass BH TDEs that occur in YSCs may \textit{in principle} be a viable progentor for FBOT-like transients.
 In Table \ref{table:comparison}, we summarize for comparison the key features of both FBOTs and stellar-mass BH TDEs.